What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Problem Set Up and the Fraction Negatively Affected

-Each individual in the population is associated with baseline covariates (observable characteristics), $X\in\Xcal$, and two \emph{binary} potential outcomes, $\Yc,\,\Yt\in\{0,1\}$, corresponding to each of two treatment options, $0$ and $1$.
+\paragraph{The Population} Each individual in the population is associated with baseline \textbf{covariates} (observable characteristics), $X\in\Xcal$, and two \emph{binary} \textbf{potential outcomes}, $\Yc,\,\Yt\in\{0,1\}$, corresponding to each of two treatment options, $0$ and $1$.
 Examples include: two versions of product on an online platform and whether user is retained in the next quarter, or two versions of a job training program for the unemployed and whether the participant is reemployed within the following year.
+We will consider the generalization to non-binary outcomes in \cref{remark:nonbin,thm:general}.

-The individual treatment effect (ITE) is the difference in potential outcomes, We assume that an outcome value of $1$ corresponds to a better outcome (\eg, retained, reemployed) and $0$ to a worse outcome (\eg, churned, unemployed).
+The \textbf{individual treatment effect} is the difference in potential outcomes: $\ite=\Yt-\Yc.$ We assume that an outcome value of $1$ corresponds to a better outcome (\eg, retained, reemployed) and $0$ to a worse outcome (\eg, churned, unemployed).
 Thus, if treatment 0 represents status quo and treatment 1 represents a proposed change, then individuals with $\ite=0$ ($\Yc=\Yt=0$ or $\Yc=\Yt=1$) are unaffected by the change, individuals with $\ite=1$ ($\Yc=0,\,\Yt=1$) benefit from the change, and individuals with $\ite=-1$ ($\Yc=1,\,\Yt=0$) are harmed by the change.
-And, this list of potential-outcome combinations is exhaustive.
+This list of potential-outcome combinations is exhaustive.